Snake Eyes (2021 film)

 Snake Eyes: G.I.
 Joe Origins (or simply Snake Eyes) is a 2021 American superhero film based on Hasbro's G.I.
 Joe toy line character Snake Eyes.
 It is the third installment in the G.I.
 Joe film series.
 The film is directed by Robert Schwentke from a screenplay by Evan Spiliotopoulos, Joe Shrapnel, and Anna Waterhouse.
 It serves as an origin story for the title character, while also being a reboot of the film series.
 The film stars Henry Golding as Snake Eyes, with Andrew Koji, Úrsula Corberó, Samara Weaving, and Iko Uwais in supporting roles.

-The project was first announced in May 2018, with Golding being cast in the titular role in August 2019 and the rest of the cast joining in subsequent months.
+The project was first announced in May 2018, with Golding being cast in the title role in August 2019 and the rest of the cast joining in subsequent months.
 After initial filming took place in Vancouver and Japan from October 2019 to February 2020, reshoots took place in March 2021.

-Snake Eyes: G.I.
-Joe Origins was released in the United States on July 23, 2021, by Paramount Pictures.
-The film received generally negative reviews from critics, who criticized the writing, editing, and direction of the action scenes, but praised the performances and production values.
-The film was considered a box-office bomb, grossing over $40 million worldwide against an $88–110 million budget and a $160–175 million break-even point, losing Paramount up to $88 million.